 This article probably would have escaped my notice had it not been sent to me, but sent to me it was, and it contains the usual laughable charges against Jane and George.
 It is difficult to engage with everything written about the Rochfords, it is wearisome, like a constant foul sexist stench that pervades Tudor writing.
 Does it matter, in the grand scheme of things, in all of the world-building events that happened over a century of Tudor reign?
 Does one unimportant woman matter?
 Yes, she does matter.
 Popular history is needed, however, some think popular history means ‘entertainment’.
 Aren’t you talking down to the reader, if you think they are interested in history but not intelligent enough to read a factual story without the soap-opera elements?
 Pop history is not a new development, of course.
 Some 20th century popular historians had little compunction about embellishment and using facts out of context, because, before the internet, they could get away with it.
 Unfortunately it is those ‘interpretations’ that are often repeated.

-The article, or press release, in question follows the same vein published in previous books by the same author, using the same theories.
+The article, or, rather, press release, in question follows the same vein published in previous books by the same author, using the same theories.
 I will address them in written order.
 The first clue is in the title, “Wicked Wife”, alluding to George Wyatt’s description of Jane in his history of Anne Boleyn, and employing alliteration, a particularly effective rhetorical device.
 Wicked Wife rolls marvellously off the tongue, planting a firm image in the readers mind.

 The first three paragraphs are innocuous enough, talking of the little we know of Jane’s early life.
 In the fourth paragraph, George Cavendish’s views are introduced.
 Cavendish is described as an “usher of the court”, as if he were a disinterested party, but he was, in fact, the devoted servant of Cardinal Wolsey, and therefore, not an unbiased source.
 Furthermore, while he wrote a history of Wolsey, the most heavily relied-upon work is Cavendish’s Metrical Visions, most often published alongside his Life and Death of Cardinal Wolsey.
 Metrical Visions is a poem of over 2000 stanzas in royal rhyme in which historical figures present themselves to Cavendish, the narrator, in a series of laments recounting the reasons for their death.
 It is not an attempt at a history.
 It borrows heavily from John Lydgate’s Fall of Princes.
 A.S.G.
 Edwards, who produced a scholarly edition of Cavendish’s text in the 1980s, questions Cavendish’s veracity as a historical source, questions his personal proximity to and personal intimacy with events after Wolsey’s death, notes there is no corroborating evidence for many of them, discusses Cavendish’s multiple historical errors and has examined the much-used Singer manuscript of 1825, (relied upon in many Tudor histories) which took great liberties with the original manuscript, unpublished in Cavendish’s lifetime.
 Edwards does state there are facts that are gleaned from Cavendish alone, of the neutral sort, the approximate birth date of George Boleyn, for example, but to try and identify historical facts from symbolic words is an imprecise practise at best, particularly without expertise in the literary discipline.

-To address the keywords chosen; “that [Jane] had been brought up without a bridle and left to follow her lust and filthy pleasure, wasting her youth” casts a very strange aspersion on Jane’s respectable family and her early career at court.
+To address the keywords chosen; “that [Jane] had been brought up without a bridle and left to follow her lust and filthy pleasure, wasting her youth” casts a very strange aspersion on Jane’s respectable family and her career at court.
 Her father Lord Morley was a peer whose career started as a servant under Henry VIII’s grandmother Margaret Beaufort, and whose friendship with Mary Tudor only ended with his death.
 That Jane “had no respect for her marriage vows, and did not fear God” is merely a reflection upon Jane’s role in Katherine Howard’s downfall.
 It also contradicts the later claims in the article, that Jane’s alleged devotion to Catholicism turned her against her family.
 You may find in earlier historical fiction Jane is often depicted an an adulteress, which is clearly influenced by Cavendish.
 But our most reliable source on the Boleyns, Eustace Chapuys, made no mention of this, or George Boleyn’s alleged adulteries.

 The fifth paragraph very cleverly takes one of the few incidents we have to demonstrate the nature of Jane’s relationship with her sister-in-law Anne Boleyn, in which Jane was banished from court for interfering with one of Henry’s mistresses during his marriage to Anne.
 The article claims this incident proves Jane’s “talent for plotting”.
 It neatly deflects from what we can factually glean from this incident, that Jane and Anne were obviously close and that Anne trusted Jane to intervene on her behalf.
 Rather than a misogynistic take on her “talent for plotting” we should see this as an example of Jane’s natural loyalty to her family.

 Paragraphs five and six address the alleged appearance of Jane at a demonstration for Princess Mary, and her alleged arrest following it.
 Jane’s whereabouts at this point were unknown as she was still banished from court and we have no record of when she returned.
 However, the evidence is a marginal note next to the record of the incident, which simply reads “Millor de Rochesfort et millord de Guillaume”.
 Jane’s name is not mentioned, nor any woman’s.
 The letter states that ‘a great troop of citizens’ wives and others, unknown to their husbands, presented themselves before [Mary], weeping and crying that she was Princess, notwithstanding all that had been done.’
 It is very doubtful Jane was part of this troupe of “citizens’ wives”.
 We don’t know when or why the marginal note was added.
 Moreover, the vast collection of documents that make up the heavily relied-upon Letters and Papers of Henry VIII, from which this document originates, is incomplete, the documents of perceived importance chosen by an editor, re-arranged from their original order into a chronological calendar.
 If there is an answer to the mystery of the note it may lie in a document that has been destroyed.
 However, in the absence of actual evidence, we have to consider what it logical.
 Is it logical that Jane being arrested and sent to the Tower would have escaped record?
-It is doubtful.
+Chapuys was the one to report on her banishment, so it is doubtful.
 The idea is appealing probably because it was championed by eminent historian Eric Ives, yet, in his lauded biography of Anne Boleyn, he declares that Jane was “otherwise known as Anne’s enemy” when we have evidence that points to the contrary.

 In paragraph seven, it is stated that “It may be that Jane was jealous of her husband’s close bond with his sister, so her breaking with his family makes sense.”
-Let me be blunt her,e and state that it actually makes no sense at all to the logical mind.
+Let me be blunt here, and state that it actually makes no sense at all to the logical mind.
 The logical mind would conclude that Jane’s loyalty lay with her husband, determined by the fact that Jane wore widow’s black for the rest of her life after her husband was executed, and petitioned Cromwell for the return of his belongings, including their marriage bed.

 Paragraphs seven through eleven detail Lord Morley’s relationship with the Princess Mary and suggest that this influenced Jane’s behaviour.
 Jane had left her father’s household after her marriage, and was not beholden to him or his beliefs.
 It is far more likely she followed her husband’s lead, and George was devoted to religious reform, with Chapuys claiming “he could not refrain from” Lutheran discussion.
 But it is worth noting, that whatever Lord Morley’s feelings about Henry’s treatment of his daughter were, he remained a loyal peer and subject, even after Henry VIII judicially murdered his son-in-law and then his daughter.
 The execution of Bishop Fisher could hardly have impressed Jane to turn against her husband, and she, like her father, dutifully returned to court at her sovereign’s request and continued to serve his consorts after he had murdered her own husband, blackened his name and essentially ruined her life.